 The Ferrari 360 was offered between 2000 and 2005, as Ferrari’s entry-level model.
 Of course, entry level is relative, as it’s still a Ferrari, with that soulful performance persona and of course, when new, came with a suitably impressive price tag as well.
 The successor to the 355, the 360 featured innovations such as an all-new aluminum chassis and fresh styling.
 Now, it’s a fine sports car to buy and drive, and will definitely enter classic car status in time to come.
 So why not get ahead of the crowd and buy one?
 Here’s a 2001 Ferrari 360 Spider for sale right now from Charleston, South Carolina.
 This car comes with less than 39,000 miles on the clock too.

 The timeless Pininfarina-penned lines of the 360 are shown off by this 2001 Ferrari 360 Spider in a restrained shade of silver paint.
 You’ll notice that unlike the 355, the 360 comes with a more rounded design language and fixed headlamps.
-This car wears a set of black Ferrari wheels with yellow brake calipers behind them.
+This car wears a set of black Ferrari wheels with silver brake calipers behind them.
 It sits on an all-aluminum spaceframe chassis, and offers a black convertible roof for use when the weather isn’t pleasant.
 Twin roll bars are also visible behind the seats, for safety.
-The two-seat interior of this 2001 Ferrari 360 Spider comes in black and carbon fiber interior trim, and was considered a notable step up from the 355’s cabin when it debuted.
+The two-seat interior of this 2001 Ferrari 360 Spider comes in aluminum and carbon fiber interior trim, and was considered a notable step up from the 355’s cabin when it debuted.
 It’s a well-equipped place to be, and this car has received an aftermarket infotainment system with a large touchscreen as well.
 But perhaps its most striking feature is the analog gauge cluster in classic Ferrari font, and featuring a 10,000-rpm tachometer taking center stage.
 Beside this is a 220mph speedometer, once again telling you that this car packs some serious performance potential.
 But if you want to use it for trips to the shops, you’ve still got a small front-mounted trunk to stow your purchases.

 A wailing naturally aspirated 3.6-liter V8 sits behind the passenger cabin of this 2001 Ferrari 360 Spider, reportedly ready to deliver 395hp and 275lb-ft to the rear wheels.
 This car comes with a paddle shifted 6-speed F1 electrohydraulic automated manual transmission.
 It’s also got carbon fiber engine trim, a Fabspeed exhaust, front and rear anti-roll bars, ventilated disc brakes all round, and double wishbone suspension.

 Few marques evoke passion quite like Ferrari.
 It’s more than just driving—it's an experience of performance, design, and pedigree.
 But ownership often comes with apprehension, from high maintenance costs to fears of adding mileage.
 That’s where this 2003 Ferrari 360 Spider steps in—a prancing horse that delivers exhilarating performance and timeless style, paired with the freedom and confidence to truly enjoy it.
 Showing a reported 19,000 miles, this low-mileage example is finished in the rare and elegant Grigio Alloy and equipped with the desirable 6-speed gated manual transmission.
-As one of the more reliable Ferraris from the modern classic era, this 360 Spider is poised and ready for its next custodian.
+As one of the more reliable Ferraris from the modern classic era, this 360 Spider is poised and ready for its next custodian, especially since it has just received a fresh service in July of 2025.

 The Ferrari 360 was offered between 2000 and 2005, as Ferrari’s entry-level model.
 Of course, entry level is relative, as it’s still a Ferrari, with that soulful performance persona and of course, when new, came with a suitably impressive price tag as well.
 The successor to the 355, the 360 featured innovations such as an all-new aluminum chassis and fresh styling.
 Now, it’s a fine sports car to buy and drive, and will definitely enter classic car status in time to come.
 So why not get ahead of the crowd and buy one?
 Here’s a 2001 Ferrari 360 Spider for sale right now from Charleston, South Carolina.
 This car comes with less than 39,000 miles on the clock too.